 Ecstatic but exhausted, Stephanie and I arrived in San Francisco.
-Not the San Francisco of Full House on TV, but the real city, and a particularly grungy neighborhood, near the corner of 16th and Mission Street, where I'd been living.
+Not the lovely San Francisco you see on post cards, but the real city, and a particularly grungy neighborhood, near the corner of 16th and Mission Street, where I'd been living.
 I liked the location because a BART station was only footsteps away, but the hotel itself was exactly like hundreds of other residential hotels in the city.
 It was sixteen steps up from the sidewalk, but one step up from homelessness.

 The formal term is "single room occupancy," or SRO.
 They're generally ramshackle old buildings from an earlier era, constructed as working-class housing for single people, but now used exclusively by the poorest people in the city.
 An SRO or residential hotel might have dozens of residents, and each has a room with a bed and a dresser and a sink, and that's all.
 There are shared toilets and showers down the hall.

 Here's a picture I snagged off the internet; it's not the rez hotel where I lived, but it's similar and probably close by.
 There are shops and restaurants on the street level, and behind a nondescript, unlocked door, up the stairs and behind the windows, that's where poor people live.

 It was called the Mission Arms Hotel — "Mission" because it was deep in a sketchy corner of San Francisco's Mission District, and "Arms" because you'd better carry a weapon for self-defense.
 I was worried about Stephanie moving in.
 Some unsavory characters lived there, and the notion of her navigating from the sidewalk up the stairs and down the hall to our room, was cause for concern.
 I'd given her a canister of mace, and asked her to keep it handy when I wasn't around.
 (We weren't certain, but I'd been told that mace was illegal in California.
 If it's illegal that's a stupid law, and Steph and I generally believed that stupid laws should be ignored.)